-ADVICE FOR MIDDLE SCHOOL PARENTS
+ADVICE FOR MIDDLE AND HIGH SCHOOL PARENTS

 The middle school and high school years are important as children grow, learn, and prepare for life after public school.
-Students in 6th and 7th grade need to learn study skills, how to use tutorials, and appropriate work skills for school and future jobs.
+Students in 6th and 7th grade need to learn study skills, to use tutorials, and appropriate work skills for school and future jobs.
 Being in school and class on time, turning in work on time, studying for tests, and monitoring their grades are adult job skills that we call responsibility, timeliness, time management, work completion, etc. These skills are difficult to learn in adulthood and also in high school.
 It is important to learn good work behaviors in elementary and middle school.
-Students who enter high school knowing how to help themselves and use the available resources to prepare themselves for life after high school will be more successful in high school, whether or not they have a disability.
+Students, who enter high school knowing how to help themselves and use the available resources to prepare themselves for life after high school, are will be more successful in high school with or without disabilities.
 Start now to have high expectations of your child.

-NOTE: When we say the word "college," it is all-inclusive.
+NOTE: when we say the word college, it is all-inclusive.
 We mean postsecondary education and higher education.
-This includes college, university, trade school, technical school, community college, and junior college!
+This includes college, university, trade school, technical school, community college and junior college!

 You won't get help in college, trade school, technical school or at universities!
-Should I go to college?
+Should I go to College?

-- 1. That statement is incorrect.
+- 1. That statement is not correct.
 Learn about disability services in higher education. - 2.
 Don't set limits for yourself. - 3.
 Try it, you just might like it. - 4.
-Should you go to a technical college, community college or university? - 5.
-Should you go away to school or stay at home and attend a local college?
+Should I go to a technical college, community college or university. - 5.
+Should I go away to school or stay at home and attend a local college.